-Caregivers offer an invaluable service to society; they provide in-home assistance and even 24 hour care for the elderly.
+Caregivers offer an invaluable service to society; they provide in-home assistance and even 24-hour home care for the elderly.
 The caregivers help elderly people with daily tasks that have become too difficult for them to do on their own.
 In addition, caregivers remind seniors to take their medications and prepare meals according to their dietary restrictions.
 In doing so, caregivers ensure that seniors live longer and healthier lives.
+However, the toll of caregiving can be difficult on caregivers.

 According to a report by Indiana University, despite the value that professional caregivers offer, “Nearly 10 million adult children are caring for older parents in America.
 The unpaid care they provide is estimated to be worth $375 billion dollars per year.”
 Neighborly Home Care explains that one reason that so many children are acting as in-home caregivers for their parents is that they think it will be cheaper than paying for expensive nursing homes.